nzoliii/faszomhbm2/README.md

 which is based off of [Drillgon200's port](https://github.com/Drillgon200/Hbm-s-Nuclear-Tech-GIT) which is based off of [HBM's Nuclear Tech Mod](https://github.com/HbmMods/Hbm-s-Nuclear-Tech-GIT).

 # Features
-HBM's Nuclear Tech Mod is all about technology, atomic science and nuclear weapons.<br>
+HBM's Nuclear Tech Mod is all about technology, atomic science and nuclear weapons.
-It features an expansive tech tree of various processing and utility machines, craftable bombs and missiles, guns, and abandoned structures to explore.<br>
+It features an expansive tech tree of various processing and utility machines, craftable bombs and missiles, guns, and abandoned structures to explore.
-Nukes are no longer just green TNT blocks.<br>
+Nukes are no longer just green TNT blocks.
-You will have to synthesize new types of explosives and enrich uranium before you can send nuclear missiles towards your friends.<br>
+You will have to synthesize new types of explosives and enrich uranium before you can send nuclear missiles towards your friends.

 - Nukes
 - Missiles